ajitsingh98/Data-Science-Interview-Questions-Answers/time_series_analysis_and_forecasting.md

 $$

-where $K $ is the number of parameters estimated in the forecasting method, and$M$  is the number of missing values in the residuals.
+where $K$ is the number of parameters estimated in the forecasting method, and $M$  is the number of missing values in the residuals.

 </details>